linode/linode_api4-python/docs/guides/getting_started.rst

 In order to create a Linode Instance, we need a few pieces of information:

- * what :py:class:Region to create the Instance in
+ * what :any:`Region` to create the Instance in.
- * what :py:class:Type of Instance to create
+ * what :any:`Type` of Instance to create.
- * what :py:class:Image to deploy to the new Instance.
+ * what :any:`Image` to deploy to the new Instance.

-We can query for these values similarly to how we listed our Linode Instancess above::
+We can query for these values similarly to how we listed our Linode Instances above::

    available_regions = client.regions()